VII. 713 - Title IX - Sexual Misconduct Policy

 Resolution of the Appeal

-The President will resolve the appeal within ten (10) days of receiving it and may take any and all actions that he/she determines to be in the interest of a fair and just decision.
-The decision of the President is final.
-The President shall issue a short and plain, written statement of the resolution of the appeal, including any changes made to the previous Notice of Findings and any sanctions or remedial measures imposed.
-The President’s written statement shall be provided to the complainant, respondent, and the Title IX Coordinator within three (3) days of the resolution.
+The President will appoint an Appeal Panel, comprised of three (3) members of the Title IX Team, who have no conflict of interest, and have had no involvement in the investigation or adjudication of the relevant complaint.
+The Appeal Panel will resolve the appeal and inform the Title IX Coordinator of their decision within ten (10) days of receiving it and may take any and all actions that they determine to be in the interest of a fair and just decision.
+The decision of the Appeal Panel is final.
+The Title IX Coordinator shall issue a short and plain, written statement of the resolution of the appeal, including any changes made to the previous Notice of Findings and any sanctions or remedial measures imposed.
+The Title IX Coordinator’s written statement shall be provided to the complainant and respondent within three (3) days of the resolution of the Appeal Panel.

-Throughout all stages of the investigation, resolution, and appeal, the Investigators, Title IX Coordinator, Deputy Coordinators, and President, as the case may be, are responsible for maintaining documentation of the investigation and appeal, including documentation of all proceedings conducted under these Complaint Resolution Procedures, which may include written findings of fact, transcripts, and audio recordings.
+Throughout all stages of the investigation, resolution, and appeal, the Title IX Team members as the case may be, are responsible for maintaining documentation of the investigation and appeal, including documentation of all proceedings conducted under these Complaint Resolution Procedures, which may include written findings of fact, transcripts, and audio recordings.
+When an audio recording is used during an interview, a written summary of the interview is prepared by the Investigators and signed by the interviewee; at such time, the audio recording is destroyed.

 These complaint resolution procedures are the exclusive means of resolving complaints alleging violations of the Sexual Misconduct Policy.
 To the extent there are any inconsistencies between these complaint resolution procedures and other University grievance, complaint, or discipline procedures, these complaint resolution procedures will control the resolution of complaints alleging violations of the Sexual Misconduct Policy.